Manthan10/Manthan10/README.md

 # 👤 About Me:
-Hi, I’m Manthan Gigoo, a dedicated software developer with over a year of experience in building dynamic web applications and product detail pages.
+Hi, I’m Manthan Gigoo 😊, a dedicated software developer with over a year of experience in building dynamic web applications💻.
 My technical toolkit includes JavaScript, React.js, Node.js, C++, MySQL, and Google Cloud Platform.
 I'm committed to delivering exceptional user experiences and constantly learning new technologies.
-I thrive on collaboration and am excited to contribute to innovative projects and open-source initiatives.
+I thrive on collaboration and am excited to contribute to innovative projects and open-source initiatives. 🧑‍💻

 💡 What I’m Passionate About: I’m deeply committed to software development, with a focus on building efficient, scalable, and user-friendly applications.
 I’m currently exploring the MERN stack and Node with SQL, continually refining my skills to create impactful solutions.